tomhughes87/Currency-Crypto-Price-Monitor/README.md

 - with such a small graph the numbers, espeically things like btc, can easy over crowd it and make it unreadable. going for a minimalistic approach

+#### graph text formating:

+- problem: the y points have decimals and no commas
+  tried: `y: fecthedData.last.toLocaleString(),` but it didn't work
+- this will have to be a strech goal

 ### Branches:

 - production: deployed on netlify